 Quick Shopping Tips

 Here’s a few details to keep in mind when shopping for the best webcam.

 - Streaming vs work cam: The webcam market is mostly split into two categories: work, and livestreaming.
 Livestreaming webcams can run on the expensive side, sometimes up to $500, in exchange for additional features such as 4K, professional-level microphones, and wide-angle lenses.

 But since video compression and lag are still problems for most conference call apps, you probably won’t need these features for a home office, with 1080p and often even 720p support being appropriate for most situations.

-- The best webcams on the market always include some sort of built-in microphone, but that doesn’t mean the audio quality is always top-notch -- or even good.
+- The best webcams on the market used to always include some sort of built-in microphone, but that doesn’t mean the audio quality is always top-notch -- or even good.
 With webcams usually situated above and away from your face, it’s not uncommon for built-in mics to be quiet and include plenty of background noise or echo.
 Consider supplementing your purchase with one of the best gaming headsets or best gaming microphones.
 We've also been seeing great webcams without microphones lately, even from big companies like Dell, so this rule is rapidly changing.

 - Lighting is a bonus: While built-in lighting isn’t a standard feature on most consumer-level webcams quite yet, manufacturers like Razer are doing their best to change that.
 It doesn’t matter how capable your camera is if your office’s lighting is too dark to take advantage of it.